 (a) New sites:

-(A) Any new disposal site will owe a solid waste permit compliance fee and 1991 Recycling Act permit fee, if applicable, 30 days after the end of the calendar quarter in which solid waste is received at the facility, except as specified in paragraph (5)(a)(B), (C) or (D) of this rule;
+(A) Any new disposal site must pay a solid waste permit compliance fee and 1991 Recycling Act permit fee, if applicable, 30 days after the end of the calendar quarter in which solid waste is received at the facility, except as specified in paragraph (5)(a)(B), (C) or (D) of this rule;

-(B) For a new disposal site receiving less than 1,000 tons of solid waste a year.
-For the first year's operation, the entire permit compliance fee will apply if the facility is placed into operation on or before September 1.
+(B) For a new disposal site other than a transfer station, material recovery facility, or composting facility that receives less than 1,000 tons of solid waste a year, for the first year's operation, the entire permit compliance fee must be paid if the facility is placed into operation on or before September 1.
 Any new facility placed into operation after September 1 will not owe a permit compliance fee until the following January 31.
 An application for a new disposal site receiving less than 1,000 tons of solid waste a year must include the applicable permit compliance fee for the first year of operation;

-(C) For a new industrial solid waste disposal site, sludge or land application disposal site or solid waste treatment facility receiving more than 1,000 but less than 20,000 tons of solid waste a year.
-These facilities will owe a solid waste permit compliance fee and 1991 Recycling Act permit fee, if applicable, on January 31 following the calendar year in which the facility is placed into operation;
+(C) For a new industrial solid waste disposal site, sludge or land application disposal site or solid waste treatment facility receiving more than 1,000 but less than 20,000 tons of solid waste a year, these facilities must pay a solid waste permit compliance fee and 1991 Recycling Act permit fee, if applicable, on January 31 following the calendar year in which the facility is placed into operation;

-(D) For a new transfer station, material recovery facility or composting facility.
-For the first fiscal year's operation, the entire permit compliance fee will apply if the facility is placed into operation on or before April 1.
+(D) For a new transfer station, material recovery facility or composting facility, for the first fiscal year's operation, the entire permit compliance fee must be paid if the facility is placed into operation on or before April 1.
 Any new facility placed into operation after April 1 will not owe a permit compliance fee until the department's annual billing for the next fiscal year.
 An application for a new transfer station, material recovery facility or composting facility must include the applicable permit compliance fee for the first year of operation.

 (b) Existing permitted sites.
 Any existing disposal site that is in operation, is permitted to receive or receives solid waste in a calendar year must pay the solid waste permit compliance fee and 1991 Recycling Act permit fee, if applicable, for that year as specified in OAR 340-097-0120(6)(a), (b), (c) and (7).
 A facility will be deemed to be an "existing permitted site" from the time of permit issuance;